logzio/logz-docs/_source/logzio_collections/_log-sources/fluentd.md

 ##### Add multiline parser to your input plugin

 <!-- info-box-start:info -->
 Multiline parsing only works with `in_tail` plugins.
+Refer to the [Fluentd documentation](https://docs.fluentd.org/parser/multiline) for more on this.
 {:.info-box.note}
 <!-- info-box-end -->